Pomors: Gender identity

-In Pomorye, the social role of raspetushye (распетушье) has traditionally existed: a raspetukh (распетух) is a person of indeterminate sex, who can be either born intersex or a biological male with appearance, behavior, lifestyle and occupations that are closer to a woman.
-According to societal norms, these people did not have a certain gender and therefore have difficulties with integration into the traditional patriarchal society of a village.
+In Pomorye, the social role of raspetushye (распетушье) has traditionally existed: a raspetukh (распетух) is a person of indeterminate sex who can be born intersex or a biological male with appearance, behavior, lifestyle and occupations that are closer to a woman.
+According to societal norms, those people did not have a certain gender and therefore had to wander around the villages.
 However, they were also seen as people with magical knowledge and secret skills like healing.

-While never being able to be a full part of society outside of intermediate positions, they were able to have social contacts and could for example sing together with the women.
-Nowadays, the LGBT community of the region embraces the identity instead of the term "third gender", which is seen as a Western or European construct.
+While never being able to be a full part of society outside of intermediate positions, they could have social contacts and, for example, sang together with the women.
+Nowadays, the LGBT community of the region embraces the identity instead of the term "third gender," which is seen as a Western or European construct.

 Pomor fairy tales

 The culture of neighboring peoples had a significant influence on the fairy tale (bylina) tradition of Pomorye.
 The most popular ones here are long fairy tales about adventures, in which the action is often connected with the sea.
 Usually, the main character of such tales is a poor man.
 Fairy tales with a female protagonist are no less common.
 They share all the trials equally with the men or turn out to be his wonderful assistant.
 Though, in a number of tales, girls are also innocent victims of a treacherous enemy.

-These byliny served to preserve folk history with mythic layers, transmit values, warn against transgression, and connect listeners to ancestral memory.
-This was done not only by moral exemplar but also the invocation of spirit encounters.
-Apart from these fairy tales, Pomor spells, which have been compared to mantras, were also important in daily life and connected to traditional healing practices.
+The byliny served to preserve folk history with mythic layers, transmit values, warn against transgression, and connect listeners to ancestral memory.
+That was done by moral exemples but also by the invocation of spirit encounters.
+Apart from those fairy tales, Pomor spells, which have been compared to mantras, were also important in daily life and connected to traditional healing practices.